sshekhar1094/python_automations/README.md

 11. **wikipedia.py** : Takes in a search query and speaks out the wikipedia summary of the most relevant article

 12. **wordofday.py** : Selects a word of teh day and displays it in the notification panel evry 5minutes with its top 2 meanings and example sentences

+13. **downloadSpoj.py** : Asks for your spoj username and password ans then downloads all of your accepted solutions to a local directory.
+The directory to save the files in is right now a global variable.
+Change it for ur location